What are the top 7 security analytics use cases for businesses? Why should your enterprise invest in a more analytical cybersecurity solution?

 7. Threat Hunting

 Of course, security alerts offer a reactive cybersecurity answer to potential breaches.
 But always reacting to breaches leaves you perpetually on the back foot against hackers.
-Instead, your IT security team most proactively engage in threat hunting.
-They need to search for potential indicators of breaches and dwelling threats which may linger in your IT infrastructure.
+Instead, your IT security team must proactively engage in threat hunting.
+They need to search for potential indicators of breaches and dwelling threats that may linger in your IT infrastructure.

 Security analytics helps to automate threat hunting, providing an extra set of eyes for your threat hunting efforts.
 Crucially, threat hunting automation can help with detecting malware beaconing activity and watering hole attacks, a special form of the lateral movement attack.

 How to Learn More About Security Analytics Use Cases

 You can always download our free SIEM Buyer’s Guide.
 We examine vendors from both categories in-depth, with our Bottom Line on each!

 - The Best Cybersecurity Certification Courses on Udemy to Consider - May 19, 2022